NREL/echemAMR/regression_tests/CEA_with_kdterm/README.md

 This case simulates the potential distribution in a simplified battery with three domains of different conductivities.
-Butler Volmer conditions are applied at each interface along with higher resolutions using adaptive meshing.
+Butler Volmer conditions are applied at each interface.
 The difference between this case and the `CEA` case is the presence of a diffusional conductivity (`kd`) term.
 A comparison with a 1d finite difference solution is also done with